Dressed in spicy sesame oil based sauce, this Spicy Bean Sprout Salad is delicious as an appetizer or as a ramen topping.

 - Gather all the ingredients.

-- Bring a large pot of water to a boil and add bean sprouts to cook for 1-2 minutes.
+- Bring a large pot of water to a boil and add 12 oz bean sprouts to cook for 1–2 minutes.

 - Add the cooked bean sprouts and mix well together.
-Sprinkle sesame seeds.
-Garnish with scallion, if desired.
+Sprinkle 1 Tbsp toasted white and black sesame seeds on top.
+Garnish with chopped green onion/scallion, if desired.

 To Store